roymyboy/coding_for_fun/README.md

 #Files

-rev.java
+[1] rev.java
 It has three functions:

-[1] Function to reverse the integer from user input.
+[a] Function to reverse the integer from user input.
 	eg: input = 1234
 	    output = 4321

-[2] Function to reverse the string from user input.
+[b] Function to reverse the string from user input.
 	eg: input = abcd
 	    output = dcba

-[3] Function to find the reverse factorial from user input.
+[c] Function to find the reverse factorial from user input.
 	eg: input = 5040
 	    output = 7!